Developer working with HPD to create affordable housing on West 96th St. even as elected officials battle firm’s NYCHA project on UES

 The 68 affordable units would be affordable to those with incomes averaging at 50 percent, 70 percent and 130 percent of the area median income.

-Once completed, the Salvation Army and the NAACP would occupy the community facility space.
+Once completed, the Salvation Army and the Mid-Manhattan branch of the NAACP would occupy the community facility space.

 UPDATE: Story updated with the breakdown of micro and traditionally sized affordable units.